 An agent prepares a comparative market analysis to help potential sellers set the list price — you’ll need to do something similar.

 This analysis includes whether or not nearby comparable homes (called comps) sold at, below, or above list price, how quickly they sold, and adjusts for differences between your house and the sold house (such as if the closed sale had a garage and your home doesn’t).
 When researching your home’s market value, look at real estate websites for closing information and follow the same steps.
 Learn more by checking out our post, How to Find Comps for My House: An Illustrated Guide.

 For list price compared to sales price, online data isn’t always available.
 You may have to search records at your county recorder’s office.

-You could also use the HomeLight Home Value Estimator tool for pricing your home.
+You could also use the HomeLight Home Value Estimator tool for more insights into pricing your home.
 In addition to inputting your address, you answer a few simple questions to receive a ballpark estimate of your home’s worth in just two minutes.

 Remember — no matter what you think a home is worth, if there isn’t data to support your list price, a buyer could have a hard time getting it appraised for the amount required by their lender.

 If a home sits on the market too long, buyers might wonder if something is wrong with it.
 Price your home to sell — with a listing price that entices buyers and isn’t too high above what your market research found to be average in your area.